 The Thinking Framework as TOK Scaffold

-The Thinking Framework's eight cognitive operations are not just pedagogical tools.
-They are epistemological moves.
-Each operation corresponds to a type of inquiry that TOK examines explicitly.
-STEM teachers who already use the Thinking Framework in their lessons are already doing TOK work.
-The table below makes that correspondence explicit.
+STEM teachers who already use the Thinking Framework are therefore already doing TOK work.
+The table below makes that link clear.

 Thinking Framework Operation